Red Imported Fire Ants are a pest found in various areas in Queensland. They are known for their painful sting and aggressive nature.

 If you suspect someone is having an anaphylactic reaction after being stung by a fire ant, you should:

-For more information about anaphylaxis first aid management read Guideline 9.2.7 by Australian Resuscitation Council.
+For more information about anaphylaxis first aid management, read the Australian Resuscitation Council’s Guideline 9.2.7.

 Please select your location and course